flutter/website/src/codelabs/index.md

 ---
-title: Codelabs & workshops
+title: Codelabs
+description: >-
-description: "Codelabs and workshops help you quickly get started programming Flutter."
+  Codelabs to help you quickly get started programming Flutter.
 ---

 The Flutter codelabs provide a guided, hands-on coding experience.
 Some codelabs run in DartPad&mdash;no downloads required!

-Flutter workshops are similar to the codelabs, but are instructor led and always use DartPad.
-The provided workshop link takes you to the relevant YouTube video, which tells you where to find the associated DartPad link.

-{{site.alert.secondary}}
-  You might want to check out the workshops created by our Google Developer Experts (GDEs).
-  You can find them on the [Flutter community blog][].
-{{site.alert.end}}

-[Flutter community blog]: {{site.medium}}/flutter-community/dartpad-workshops-from-flutter-gdes-622b52f70173

 ## Good for beginners